Copula Based Fusion of Clinical and Genomic Machine Learning Risk Scores for Breast Cancer Risk Stratification: Preliminaries

 whenever the limits exist.
 Values of $\lambda_U$ or $\lambda_L$ close to $1$ indicate strong clustering of extreme events, whereas values near $0$ indicate tail independence.

-In our setting, $(U,V)$ represent the ranks of clinical and genomic risk scores.
-A positive upper-tail coefficient $\lambda_U$ indicates that patients who are extreme high-risk clinically also tend to be extreme high-risk genomically, while a positive lower-tail coefficient $\lambda_L$ would indicate co-occurrence of very low predicted risks.
+In our setting, $(U,V)$ represents the ranks of clinical and gene-expression risk scores.
+A positive upper-tail coefficient $\lambda_U$ indicates that patients who are extremely high-risk clinically also tend to be extremely high-risk on the gene-expression score, while a positive lower-tail coefficient $\lambda_L$ indicates co-occurrence of very low predicted risks.
 These coefficients provide an interpretable summary of how the two modalities interact in the most clinically relevant regions of the risk spectrum.